Resources

 GCPA: Online School for Students in Special Education

 Grand Canyon Private Academy (GCPA) embraces the opportunity to service all students.
-Our online school offers a Special Education program to help your student get the support they need to thrive in school and beyond.
+Our online school offers Special Education support to help your student thrive in school and beyond.

 How Special Education Works at GCPA